 Bird Droppings September 27, 2021

 I shared a story of The White Buffalo Calf Woman on my Facebook page several months past.
-Today while at home I went to read again on my iPad and it was restricted it seems since it was an old school ipad it is no longer able to update even though I bought it for twenty bucks.
-I tried another story of the Eight Prophecies of the Anishnabek, and it too was restricted.
-I typed in seven prophecies and got all sorts of Christian prophecies including bizarre Edgar Cayce writings.
-I was upset first assuming I had a religious filter on my iPad from school.
+Today while at home, I went to read again on my iPad, and it was restricted.
+Since it was an old-school iPad, it can no longer update even though I bought it for twenty bucks.
+I tried another story of the Eight Prophecies of the Anishnabek, which was also restricted.
+I typed in seven prophecies and got all sorts of Christian prophecies, including bizarre Edgar Cayce writings.
+I was initially upset, assuming I had a religious filter on my iPad from school.
 So I typed white buffalo calf and thousands of hits and sites.
-That led me to type woman and it was restricted.
-I tried Congress woman it too was restricted.
-Now the great control factor I typed in man and no problem.
-I typed Congress man and White Buffalo Man no problem.
-With the issue of women’s rights in political forefront of nearly every election and several other civil right issues as well I borrow from two very famous and wise women in history to start today.
-I often wonder why sexism never came up when these two powerful and very involved women’s names come up.
-Although at one time Texas wanted to ban Helen Keller from their History books.
+That led me to type woman, and it was restricted.
+I tried Congresswoman.
+It, too, was restricted.
+Now the great control factor I typed in man, and no problem.
+I typed Congressman and White Buffalo Man, no problem.
+With the issue of women’s rights at the political forefront of nearly every election and several other civil rights issues, I borrow from two very famous and wise women in history to start today.
+I often wonder why sexism never came up when these two influential and very involved women’s names came up.
+Although at one time, Texas wanted to ban Helen Keller from their History books.

-As I read this morning these two statements stood out I doubt from what I have read if some of the current various political pundits around the country would recognize the names out of history.
+As I read this morning, these two statements stood out.
+I doubt from what I have read if some of the current various political pundits around the country would recognize the names out of history.
 These two great people were tremendously influential in their time.
-Helen Keller was blind and deaf yet addressed world leaders and lectured throughout the world.
-Indira Gandhi daughter of Jawaharlal Nehru and the first woman prime minister of a leading world country.
-I will try and simplify their remarks, “don’t just sit there do something”.
-So often people sit and wait many times for someone else to do whatever needs to be done.
+Helen Keller was blind and deaf yet addressed world leaders and lectured worldwide.
+Indira Gandhi was the daughter of Jawaharlal Nehru and the first woman prime minister of a leading world country.
+I will try simplifying their remarks, “don’t just sit there, do something.”
+So often, people sit and wait for someone else to do whatever needs to be done.

 “Don’t wait for someone to take you under their wing.
 Find a good wing and climb up underneath it.”
 Frank C. Buraro

-Each day I see teachers and students hesitate myself included, “I can get it done tomorrow” or “I can’t do it”.
-I am the worst procrastinator ask my wife.
-In the end so often what gets done is only adequate and could have been so much better, we hesitate, we procrastinate, we accept partial over a whole, and we will take a seventy percent on a paper “its passing”.
-I see red when I hear that and yet I remember when I too would accept that grade and walk away happy with less work and less studying.
+Each day I see teachers and students hesitate, myself included, “I can get it done tomorrow” or “I can’t do it.”
+I am the worst procrastinator; ask my wife.
+In the end, so often what gets done is only adequate and could have been so much better; we hesitate, we procrastinate, we accept partial over a whole, and we will take a seventy percent on a paper “it’s passing.”
+I see red when I hear that, and yet I remember when I would accept that grade and walk away happy with less work and less studying.

 “Do you know what happens when you give a procrastinator a good idea?
 Nothing!”
 Donald Gardner